While most investors have faced the brunt of volatility, those with well-diversified portfolios have managed to minimize their losses.

 If you ever had any doubts about the benefits of portfolio diversification, then it is time to put them to rest.

-Before we talk about how to diversify, we would like to talk about the difference between diversification and hedging.
-This is important because during conditions like the current pandemic, while diversification helps you reduce the risks, hedging can be a counterproductive ploy.
+Before going into portfolio diversification, let’s understand the difference between diversification and hedging.
+This is important because, during a crisis such as a pandemic, hedging can be a counterproductive ploy.
 To understand this, let’s look at the concept of correlation.

-Correlation means how two variables are related.
+Correlation shows how two variables are related.
 In investing, correlation means two securities that move either in the same direction or in the opposite direction at the same time.

 When inflation rates increase, the prices of commodities increase too.
-Overall, things start getting costlier.
+Overall, things are expensive.
 During such times, rents increase too.
 Hence, inflation rates and rents are positively correlated – when one increases, the other increases too.

 Typically, when interest rates increase, bond yields decrease and vice-versa.
 Hence, they are negatively correlated.

 |There is also a third category called no-correlation where the performance of one variable does not affect the other.|